Dog of God

 Dog of God (Latvian: Dieva suns) is a 2025 adult animated comedy horror film co-written, edited and directed by Lauris and Raitis Ābele.
 Based on the true story of Thiess of Kaltenbrun, a man convicted of heresy who calls himself a werewolf, the film is a joint Latvian-American co-production starring Regnārs Vaivars, Einars Repše and Kristians Kareļins.

 Dog of God had its world premiere at the 24th Tribeca Film Festival on June 6, 2025, in the Escape from Tribeca section.
-It was selected as the Latvian entry for the Best International Feature Film at the 98th Academy Awards.
+It was selected as the Latvian entry for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.

 Synopsis

 In the 17th-century Livonian village of Zaube, the shepherd sends the maid to trial for witchcraft.
-There, a man proclaims himself a werewolf, one with roots in Latvian folklore, close to a demented shaman.
+There, a man named Thiess proclaims himself a werewolf, one with roots in Latvian folklore, close to a demented shaman.
 The moment this tension reaches its peak will forever change the village and its surviving inhabitants.